OuraniaSem/Percephone/docs/source/index.rst

 Overview
 -----------
-Percephone is a python project to analyze calcium imaging recordings in combination with behavioral perception tasks
+Percephone is a python project to analyze calcium imaging recordings in combination with behavioral data obtained with a perceptual decision-making task

 Installation
 -----------